 As you can see, it’s incredibly easy to set up your own workout and never have to guess what to do again.

-Plus, with a push pull legs program, you don’t have to worry too much about your recovery from day to day.
+Plus, with a PPL routine, you don’t have to worry too much about your recovery from day to day.

-3 Day Training Programs are great to balance stimulus to fatigue.
+A 3 Day Push Pull Legs split is great to balance stimulus to fatigue.
 Plus your recovery is going to be easy to hit for a very long time.

 Mainly, your volume should be low if you’re performing the exercises correctly and stimulating them by pushing close or to failure.

-Suppose you’re only training 3-4 days per week.
+Suppose you’re only training 3-4 days a week.
 It’ll be even easier to get enough recovery, which is essential for growth.

 After all, you don’t grow from training; you grow by recovering from training.

-If you’re doing 6 workouts a week with 10-20 sets done per muscle group, you’re not going to recover.
+If you’re doing 6 training sessions a week with 10-20 sets done per muscle group, you’re not going to recover.